t3moses/Crews/README.txt

   score
 }

-To dos

-- Randomize the list of boats and sailors between passes in the outler loop after it has been determined which boats and sailors will sail in a particular event.
-- Create reports, including:
-	owner email addresses for an event
-	sailor email addresses for an event
-	sailor resumes by boat for an event
-- Specify the Working directory in the constants.py file.
+Reports

+process.py creates reports:

+1. address.txt contains the email addresses of participants in all future events, separating boat owners from sailors.

+2. crew_info.txt contains the resumes of sailors in the next event organized by boat.

+The latter is intended to be provided to the boat owners taking part in the upcoming event.